ErrorPro/react-google-autocomplete/README.md

 - Rewrite the lib to TS and add flow support
 - Remove lodash and use own built-in solution for debouncing

+### Troubleshooting

+- You have included the Google Maps JavaScript API multiple times on this page.
+[Solution](https://github.com/ErrorPro/react-google-autocomplete/issues/89#issuecomment-846583668)

 ## Contribution

 If you would like to see something in this library please create an issue and I will implement it as soon as possible.